0 Part Course |

 Islamic Financial Planner Course: Case Studies

-The trainer’s professional journey began at HSBC, where he started as a credit analyst and steadily advanced to several senior Relationship Manager roles.
-His tenure at this global institution enabled him to build a solid foundation in banking, gaining a diverse skill set across various sectors.
-Over time, he developed specialised expertise in Commercial Banking, focusing on areas such as Corporate Lending, Credit Risk Analysis, Trade Finance, Relationship Management, and Corporate Banking Products.
+The trainer’s professional journey began at HSBC.
+He started as a credit analyst and then advanced to several senior Relationship Manager roles.
+His tenure at this global institution enabled him to build a solid foundation in banking.
+He gained a diverse skill set across various sectors.

-As his career evolved, he broadened his knowledge to include Islamic finance and banking, now sharing his expertise through various Islamic banking training courses.
+As his career evolved, he broadened his knowledge to include Islamic finance and banking, and he now shares his expertise through his Islamic finance training.
+In 2008, he transitioned into a full-time trainer role within HSBC, a position he held until 2012.

-With excellent technical knowledge across a broad range of commercial banking businesses and products and strong commercial acumen, communication, and interpersonal skills, he delivers courses with real authority and enthusiasm.
+Following his time at HSBC, he ventured into independent financial consultancy and training delivery.
+With excellent technical knowledge across a broad range of commercial banking businesses and products and strong commercial acumen, communication, and interpersonal skills, he delivers courses with real authority (and enthusiasm).

-As a global educator in every sense, his work has taken him across the GCC, MENA, Europe, Latin America, and Asia Pacific, offering valuable exposure to diverse cultural and professional environments.
-He has completed trainer accreditation programs in Hong Kong and the UAE and, alongside Islamic finance training, has delivered numerous seminars and courses.
+As a global educator, his work has taken him across the GCC, MENA, Europe, Latin America, and the Asia Pacific.
+He offers valuable exposure to diverse cultural and professional environments.

 • Structure products and/or services in line with Islamic principles and Sharia law.